Sclerosing encapsulating peritonitis

 Various abdominal disorders such as tuberculosis, sarcoidosis, familial Mediterranean fever, gastrointestinal malignancy, protein S deficiency, liver transplantation, fibrogenic foreign material, and luteinised ovarian thecomas are the other rare causes.

 - air-fluid levels similar to those in patients with any other cause of small-bowel obstruction

-In the appropriate clinical setting, recognition of the entire dilated small bowel at the centre of the abdomen and encased within a thick fibrocollagenous membrane, as though it were in a cocoon, on a CT image is diagnostic of SEP.
+In the appropriate clinical setting, recognition of the entire dilated small bowel at the centre of the abdomen and encased within a thick fibrocollagenous membrane, as though it were in a cocoon, on a CT image is diagnostic of sclerosing encapsulating peritonitis.
 The other imaging findings may include signs of obstruction, fixation of intestinal loops, ascites or localised fluid collections, bowel wall thickening, peritoneal or mural calcification, and reactive adenopathy.

 SEP may be confused with congenital peritoneal encapsulation, which is characterised by a thin accessory peritoneal sac surrounding the small bowel.